Climate change and infectious diseases: Naegleria fowleri (brain-eating amoeba)

+Naegleria fowleri, a percolozoan, thrives as a free-living, thermophilic amoeba in warm freshwater environments such as lakes, rivers, ponds and hot springs.
+Although infection is still considered rare, cases are becoming more prevalent each year as freshwater temperatures continue to rise.
+Exposure to this pathogen is commonly caused by recreational water activities, such as swimming or diving, in freshwater where the organism is present.
+Humans can become infected when water enters the nasal canal.
+From there the amoebae penetrate the olfactory mucosa and travel to the brain, creating inflammation and eventually causing primary amoebic meningoenephilitis (PAM); which is almost always fatal.

 Emergence of new infectious diseases

 There is concern about the emergence of new diseases from the fungal kingdom.
 Mammals have endothermy and homeothermy, which allows them to maintain elevated body temperature through life; but it can be defeated if the fungi were to adapt to higher temperatures and survive in the body.
-Fungi that are pathogenic for insects can be experimentally adapted to replicate at mammalian temperatures through cycles of progressive warming.
-This demonstrates that fungi are able to adapt rapidly to higher temperatures.
+Fungi are able to adapt rapidly to higher temperatures.
 The emergence of Candida auris on three continents is proposed to be as a result of global warming and has raised the danger that increased warmth by itself will trigger adaptations on certain microbes to make them pathogenic for humans.

 It is projected that interspecies viral sharing, that can lead to novel viral spillovers, will increase due to ongoing climate change-caused geographic range-shifts of mammals (most importantly bats).
 Risk hotspots would mainly be located at "high elevations, in biodiversity hotspots, and in areas of high human population density in Asia and Africa".

 Climate change may also lead to new infectious diseases due to changes in microbial and vector geographic range.
 Microbes that are harmful to humans can adapt to higher temperatures, which will allow them to build better tolerance against human endothermy defences.